Cowboys Could Target Cornerback, Pass Rusher at Top of Draft

 The Cowboys likely won't be rushing to replace Travis Frederick in the early rounds after the 29-year-under center surprisingly retired last month.

-They drafted Connor McGregor in the third round last year believing his value was higher, and McGregor played some center at Penn State.
-He didn’t play as a rookie because of a torn arm muscle.
+They drafted Connor McGovern in the third round last year believing his value was higher, and McGovern played some center at Penn State.
+He didn't play as a rookie because of a torn arm muscle.

 Dallas also re-signed Joe Looney, who filled in for Frederick the entire 2018 season when the Cowboys won a playoff game for the first time with Prescott and star running back Ezekiel Elliott.